BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ## Using the Pager `less`

 If we want to browse through the file in a more interactive way, we can use the pager `less` which many of us saw last week when we discovered `man` pages.
-In actual fact, using the `-h` or `--help` flags effectively dumped the whole help page to `stdout`, whilst using the `man` command instead sends the strem of information to `less`.
+In actual fact, using the `-h` or `--help` flags effectively dumped the whole help page to `stdout`, whilst using the `man` command instead sends the stream of information to `less`.
 Let's try this with our `.gtf` file.

 ```